ikluft/prefvote/doc/PrefVote_CEF_input.md

 # PrefVote support of Condorcet Election Format (CEF) input files

 PrefVote interprets files named like \*.cvotes as [Condorcet Election Format (CEF)](https://github.com/CondorcetVote/CondorcetElectionFormat#invalid).
 CEF was developed as a common input file format intended to be supported by voting systems using Condorcet-compatible methods.
+Its files consist of two sections: election/poll configuration parameters followed by vote data.

 ## Example